MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-whats-new.md

 The "save as static image" functionalilty that enables you to turn your live view of Power BI data into a static image has been improved and expanded!

-* A new dropdown menu in the add-in footer makes it easy to switch between live-data and a static image.
+* A new dropdown menu in the add-in footer makes it easy to switch between live data and a static image.

     :::image type="content" source="./media/service-power-bi-powerpoint-add-in-whats-new/snapshot-toggle.png" alt-text="Screenshot of the Power BI PowerPoint add-in showing the snapshot menu." border="false":::